stevenringo/Sublime-Text-Advanced-CSV/README.md

 Some variables are provided to the evaluator:

-	m - A NumPy `ndarray` representing the document.
+- `m` A NumPy `ndarray` representing the document.
 Non-numeric cells are represented with 0.
-The array dimensions are padded to the maximum extents of the document, missing cells are filled in with 0. row - The row of the cell being evaluated. col - The column of the cell being evaluated. frow - The row of the formula. fcol - The column of the formula.
+The array dimensions are padded to the maximum extents of the document, missing cells are filled in with 0.
+For a NumPy tutorial, see http://wiki.scipy.org/Tentative_NumPy_Tutorial.
+- `row` The row of the cell being evaluated.
+- `col` The column of the cell being evaluated.
+- `frow` The row of the formula.
+- `fcol` The column of the formula.

 ## Examples